Turks in Ireland

 A Turkish food market in Capel Street, Dublin.

 A Turkish barber shop in Cork.

 Turks in Ireland (İrlanda Türkleri, Turcaigh in Éirinn) are Turkish people who live in Ireland having been born elsewhere or are Irish-born but have Turkish roots.
 By Turkish roots, this could mean roots linking back to Turkey, the island of Cyprus, or the communities of the Turkish diaspora.

 History

 Iberian descendants of people from Anatolia (ancient Turkey) arrived in Ireland during the Neolithic period about 6,000–7,000 years ago.
-These early Turkic people introduced farming to the island.
+These early people introduced farming to the island.

 Population

 According to the 2016 Irish census, there were 1,043 Turkish nationals living in Ireland.

 During a strike in 2005 against the GAMA Turkish Construction Company, socialist news websites reported that they alone employed 900 to 2,000 Turkish workers.

 The Turkish embassy may have an investment in downplaying the number of Turks in Ireland given the negative reception of Turks in other European countries, such as German Turks, Dutch Turks, and French-Turks.
 Thus, the number of Turkish descendants living in Ireland in 2007 was estimated by Turkish immigrants themselves to be 2,000–3,000, according to sociologist Jonathan Lacey of Trinity College Dublin.

 According to information from the Turkish Foreign Ministry in 2019, there were 4,500 Turkish citizens living in Ireland.